Engineering notation

-Engineering notation or engineering form (also technical notation) is a version of scientific notation in which the exponent of ten must be divisible by three (i.e., they are powers of a thousand, but written as, for example, 106 instead of 10002).
+Engineering notation or engineering form (also technical notation) is a version of scientific notation in which the exponent of ten is always selected to be divisible by three to match the common metric prefixes, i.e. scientific notation that aligns with powers of a thousand, for example, 531×103 instead of 5.31×105 (but on calculator displays written in E notation - with "E" instead of "×10" to save space).
 As an alternative to writing powers of 10, SI prefixes can be used, which also usually provide steps of a factor of a thousand.

-On most calculators, engineering notation is called "ENG" mode.
+On most calculators, engineering notation is called "ENG" mode as scientific notation is denoted SCI.

 History

-An early implementation of engineering notation in form of range selection and number display with SI prefixes was introduced in the computerized HP 5360A frequency counter by Hewlett-Packard in 1969.
+An early implementation of engineering notation in the form of range selection and number display with SI prefixes was introduced in the computerized HP 5360A frequency counter by Hewlett-Packard in 1969.

 Based on an idea by Peter D. Dickinson the first calculator to support engineering notation displaying the power-of-ten exponent values was the HP-25 in 1975.
 It was implemented as a dedicated display mode in addition to scientific notation.